vitalif/dynamic-virtual-scroll/README.md

 # Dynamic Virtual Scroll Driver

-Virtual scrolling is a technique for displaying long lists when you render only a small number of visible items and skip items that are offscreen.
+Virtual scrolling is a technique for displaying long lists or tables when you render only a small number of visible items and skip items that are offscreen.
 You may also have heard about it like "buffered render" or "windowed render" - it's the same.